simpulton/angularjs-animation-workshop/README.md

 AngularJS Animation Workshop
 ========================

-This is the project files for my AngularJS animations workshop.
+These are the project files for my AngularJS animations workshop.

 ### Setup ###
 ```